backend-development/backend-development-textbook/source/rails_view_and_controller.md

   Parameters: { "user"=>{"uid"=>"4206851", "name"=>"Brigitte Jellinek", "email"=>"", ... }, "id"=>"16"}
 ```

-Actually the Parameter came in through two separate channels: the data for the
+Actually the Parameters came in through two separate channels: the data for the
 user came through the body of the HTTP request, the `id` came in as part of the URL.
 Observe the URI Pattern in the output of `rails routes`: